kybli/CoviCast/README.md

         "passwd": "input your password here"
         }

-2. *In your terminal,* run init.py by executing:
+2. *In your terminal, first navigate to the project directory.* Then run initDB.py by executing:

-        python init.py
+        python initDB.py

 3. *In your terminal,* run populateDB.py by executing: